 How did religion take over the function of the state?
 Financial imprudence and mismanagement started with the military government of General Yakubu Gowon, a young, inexperienced, bachelor military officer, who was hastily promoted to head of state on a tribalistic basis.
 The legitimate successor to Major General Aguiyi lronsi, Brigadier General Babafemi Ogundipe ran for his life after Northern officers led by Captain Theophilus Danjuma slaughtered lronsi and Lieutenant Colonel Francis Adekunle Fajuyi in July 1966.

-The Nigeria Biafra War followed.
+The Nigeria-Biafra War followed.
 The clueless Gowon administration had so much money, but no plans for developing the country.
-It held sway from 1966 to 1975.
+It held sway from 1966 to 1976.
 The country fueled by excessive oil riches, institutionalized an import culture.
-Every food staple including water and some claim oxygen was being imported.
+Every food staple including water and some claim oxygen were being imported.
 Infrastructure stagnated.
-Alhaji Moshood Abiola in collusion with the military, pocketed most of the one billion dollar contract, meant to modernize Nigeria’s telephone system.
+Alhaji Moshood Abiola, in collusion with the military, pocketed most of the one billion dollar contract, meant to modernize Nigeria’s telephone system.
 Nigerians are still paying the price.
 The memory deficient and gullible Nigerians actually wanted this man as President.

 Unemployed, underemployed, and avaricious religious charlatans started selling dreams to a hopeless and fearful population.
 Africastallestman once came across a book written by a religious official explaining dreams.